Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Model and method

 \subsection{TK-SVM}

-The TK-SVM is an interpretable and unsupervised approach to detect general symmetry-breaking spin orders~\cite{Greitemann19, Liu19} and emergent local constraints~\cite{Greitemann19b, Liu20}.
+The TK-SVM is an interpretable and unsupervised approach to detect general symmetry-breaking spin orders~\cite{Greitemann19, Liu19} and emergent local constraints~\cite{Greitemann19b, Liu21}.
 It is formulated in terms of the decision function

-Here, $\mathbf{x} = \{S_i^a | a = x,y,z; i = 1,2, \dots, N\}$ denotes configurations of $N$ spins and serves as training data. $\phi_\mu(\mathbf{x})$ maps $\mathbf{x}$ to a tensorial feature space, the $\phi$-space, which can represent general spin orders, regardless of exotic magnets, tensorial nematics~\cite{Greitemann19, Liu19} and emergent local constraints for spin liquids~\cite{Greitemann19b, Liu20}. $C_{\mu\nu}$ can be viewed as an encoder of order parameters, from which explicit expressions of the detected orders are identified. $\rho$ is a bias parameter probing whether two sample sets originate from the same phase.
+Here, $\mathbf{x} = \{S_i^a | a = x,y,z; i = 1,2, \dots, N\}$ denotes configurations of $N$ spins and serves as training data. $\phi_\mu(\mathbf{x})$ maps $\mathbf{x}$ to a tensorial feature space, the $\phi$ space, which can represent general spin orders~\cite{Nissinen16, Michel01}, regardless of exotic magnets, multipolar tensorial orders~\cite{Greitemann19, Liu19} and emergent local constraints~\cite{Greitemann19b, Liu21}. $C_{\mu\nu}$ can be viewed as an encoder of order parameters, from which explicit expressions of the detected orders are identified. $\rho$ is a bias parameter probing whether two sample sets originate from the same phase.
 See Appendix~\ref{app:svm} for details.

 Although the decision function Eq.~\eqref{eq:d(x)} carries out a binary classification between two sets of data, TK-SVM can also classify multiple data sets.
-Such a multi-classification is essentially realized by individual binary problems but makes it possible to compute a phase diagram via unsupervised graph partitioning.
+Such a multiclassification is essentially realized by individual binary problems but makes it possible to compute a phase diagram via unsupervised graph partitioning.

 Consider a spin Hamiltonian characterized by a number of physical parameters, such as temperature and different kinds of interactions.
 We can cover its parameters space, $\mathcal{V}$, by a grid of the same dimensionality.
 The choice of the grid is arbitrary, either uniform or distorted to have denser nodes in the most interesting subregions of $\mathcal{V}$.
-We collect spin configurations $\mathbf{x}$ at vertices of the grid and perform the SVM multi-classification on the sampled data.
-For a grid of $M$ vertices, this will produce $M(M-1)/2$ decision functions as Eq.~\eqref{eq:d(x)}, comprising of binary classifications between each pair of vertices.
-We then introduce a weighted edge between two vertices, and the weight, $w(\rho) \in [0,1]$, is based on the bias parameter in the corresponding $d(x)$.
+We collect spin configurations $\mathbf{x}$ at vertices of the grid and perform the SVM multiclassification on the sampled data.
+For a grid of $M$ vertices, this will produce $M(M-1)/2$ decision functions as Eq.~\eqref{eq:d(x)}, composed of binary classifications between each pair of vertices.
+We then introduce a weighted edge between two vertices, and the weight, $w(\rho) \in [0,1)$, is based on the bias parameter in the corresponding $d(x)$.
 In this way, we create a graph with $M$ vertices and $M(M-1)/2$ edges; its partitioning will give the phase diagram.